I love to play the "Mass Effect" series and come up with various strategies to make gameplay smoother along the way.

 Mass Effect 3 was just released and I had a chance to play the game and experiment with the 6 different classes in the game.
 They are Soldier, Adept, Engineer, Vanguard, Sentinel, and Infiltrator.

 There is no single best class.
 It really all depends on your style of play and what you want to get out of the game.
-If you want a straight, no frills, shooter style game then the Soldier class will suit you fine.
-If you love Star Wars and often fantasize about being a Jedi warrior then playing as an Adept class may suit you better.
+If you want a straight, no-frills, shooter-style game then the Soldier class will suit you fine.
+If you love Star Wars and often fantasize about being a Jedi warrior, playing as an Adept class may suit you better.

 Picking the right class is important as it will shape your entire game strategy.
 Please read below to discover the best class you could choose to suit your gameplay.